TheAgentCompany/TheAgentCompany/workspaces/tasks/admin-get-best-vendor-quote/checkpoints.md

 - techpro_solutions_quote.pdf

 ## Checkpoint 4 (1pt)
-The agent has uploaded a valid-quotes.csv file to NextCloud under the Documents/Administrative%20Specialist directory.
+The agent has uploaded a valid-quotes.csv file to OwnCloud under the Documents/Administrative%20Specialist directory.

 ## Checkpoint 5 (1pt)
 The agent has shared a valid-quotes.csv file link with Sarah Johnson